The importance of provision for children with special educational needs and disabilities (SEND)

-Every child at St Helen’s Primary School will access high quality teaching which takes account of pupil’s differing needs.
-We are proud of our creative curriculum throughout the school which allows children to learn in a variety of ways, become independent learners, thrive in areas of strength and gain confidence in areas of weakness.
-Where appropriate the curriculum will be adapted and reasonable adjustments will be made to meet the range of special educational needs in our school.
-Where children are in need of additional support, where possible this will be provided within the classroom setting to allow for full inclusion, it may also be given through small group sessions in addition to their usual classroom provision.
-Teachers and teaching assistants will provide a tailored and personalise approach in line with a child’s DAF, IEP, IBP, Statement or EHCP (Education, Health and Care Plan).
+Every child at St Helen’s Church of England School will access high quality teaching which takes account of pupil’s differing needs.
+We are proud of our creative curriculum throughout the school which allows children to learn in a variety of ways, become independent learners, thrive in areas of strength and gain confidence in areas they need to develop.
+Where appropriate, the curriculum will be adapted and reasonable adjustments will be made to meet the range of special educational needs and disabilities in our school.
+Where children are in need of additional support, this will be provided within the classroom setting to allow for full inclusion.
+It may also be given through small group sessions in addition to their usual classroom provision.
+Teachers and teaching assistants will provide a tailored and personalised approach in line with a child’s EHCP (Education, Health and Care Plan) or 'My Plan'.
 As a school we will endeavour to secure the special educational provision required by the child.

 School trips are an important part of a child’s education we make every effort to provide these opportunities to every child in our school.
-Where necessary we will seek support of parents or other appropriate adults to support children with SEND to partake in school trips as well as extracurricular activities.
+Where necessary we will seek the support of parents or other appropriate adults to support children with SEND to take a full and active part in school trips, as well as extra-curricular activities.
 Arrangements will be made to ensure all children can fully contribute to every aspect of school life.

 Accessibility of our school

 As a relatively newly built school, we are blessed with a readily accessible school.
 Our school has no stairs into the school building and is set on one level throughout, we have large doorways accessible by wheelchairs.
 We have a large changing and toilet facility as well as an accessible parking bay.
 Should any additional equipment or services be required, the SENDCo and Headteacher work together to secure this is put in place.
 Our outdoor area is largely accessible to people with a range of special educational needs and disabilities.